kaur-analytics/Pricing-Optimisation-Sales-Forecasting/README.md

 ## 📌 Project Overview

-This project was developed as part of a case study for **Storio Group's new market entry strategy**, with the goal of building a data-driven pricing and promotional framework to achieve **10% market share within 3 years**.
+This project simulates a real-world business scenario for a European consumer photo book company planning to enter a new market, to build a data-driven pricing and promotional framework to achieve **10% market share within 3 years**.

 The analysis is split into two topics: